kivancsy/kivancsy/README.md

 I code in <strong>C#</strong>, build stuff in <strong>Unity</strong>, and break things just to put them back together again.

-I like mechanics that feel good, ideas that click, and code that doesn't make me want to actually do it for real this time.<br><br>
+I like rogue-like stuff and code that doesn't make me want to rogue-like myself.<br><br>

-I’m not big on “corporate speak.” and I don't care about corporate influencerism on social media<br><br>
+I don't care about corporate influencerism on social media<br><br>

 I just like making things that move, shoot, slash, jump, or explode.
 </p>